chiterojr/dotfiles/README.md

 Inspired by some of the most awesome repositories for dotfiles, I've created this one to help me with my helpful configurations and scripts

+**TODO: Implement this proposal, by now it's all linked by the path - only implemented for home**

 ## Special files

 There's some special files in the hierarchy.